botp/rbenv-installer/README.md

 Updating
 --------

-Once `rbenv-installer` has been run there will be a new command available on `rbenv` which is used to update `rbenv`, plugins and the installer itself:
+Update `rbenv` and plugins provided by the installer running:

     rbenv update